emmansun/gmsm/README-EN.md

 * **[PKCS12](https://github.com/emmansun/go-pkcs12)** - pkcs12 supports ShangMi, a fork of [SSLMate/go-pkcs12](https://github.com/SSLMate/go-pkcs12).
 * **[MKSMCERT](https://github.com/emmansun/mksmcert)** - A simple tool for making locally-trusted development ShangMi certificates, a fork of [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert).

+## License
+This work is licensed under a MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements
 The basic architecture, design and some codes are from [golang crypto](https://github.com/golang/go/commits/master/src/crypto).